AOC reveals why she was chatting with GOP opponent who fantasised about killing her

 AOC reveals why she was chatting with GOP opponent who fantasised about killing her in anime video

-The progressive Democrat and Representative Paul Gosar were caught chatting on the House floor amid the chaotic speaker’s vote.
+The progressive Democrat and Representative Paul Gosar were seen talking on the House floor amid the chaotic speaker’s vote

-Representative Alexandria Ocasio-Cortez revealed why the Republican congressman who once posted a cartoon of him killing her spoke with her on the House floor during the vote for speaker of the House of Representatives.
+Representative Alexandria Ocasio-Cortez revealed why she was spotted chatting with the Republican congressman who once posted a cartoon of him killing her, on the House floor during the vote for speaker of the House of Representatives.

 In between votes for speaker, Ms Ocasio-Cortez spoke with Representative Paul Gosar of Arizona.

-In 2021, the House of Representatives censured Mr Gosar and removed him from his committees after he posted an anime video of a character with his head attacking and killing a character with her head on it.
+In 2021, the House of Representatives censured Mr Gosar and removed him from his committees after he posted a doctored anime video of a character with his head attacking and killing a character with her head on it.

 Ms Ocasio-Cortez told reporters that she spoke with Mr Gosar since he said Republican Leader Kevin McCarthy had floated that that Democrats might lower the threshold for a vote for speaker.